OpenMonsterVision/blog/content/posts/recruiter-email.md

 Excellent communication skills (we use TeamWeek for scheduling and Slack)
 < Bullshit Bullet Point, cool

-## Really, which PHP I was expecting CVS
+## Really, with PHP I was expecting CVS
 Version Control (Git) experience is a must.
 < Of course